Dumebii/Articles/cli2bqatw00000al2guek9wuw.md

 IDEs for local use Developers install and operate local IDEs on their computers.
 In addition, depending on their coding tastes, project requirements, and development language, they must download and install numerous extra libraries.
 Local IDEs are customizable and, once installed, do not require an online connection.
 Some examples of local IDEs used for web development include

-* **VS Code**: Visual Studio Code, also commonly called VS Code, is a source-code editor made by Microsoft with the Electron Framework, for Windows, Linux and macOS.
+* **VS Code**: Visual Studio Code, also commonly called VS Code, is a source-code editor made by Microsoft with the Electron Framework, for Windows, Linux, and macOS.

 * **Atom**: Atom is a deprecated free and open-source text and source code editor for macOS, Linux, and Windows with support for plug-ins written in JavaScript, and embedded Git Control.